-Vice Provost for Research and Dean of the Graduate School
+Vice Provost for Research and Dean of Graduate Studies

 Dr. Helena S. Wisniewski is Vice Provost for Research and Graduate Studies, at the University of Alaska Anchorage (UAA).
 She is also President of Seawolf Holdings, LLC, a wholly owned subsidiary of UAA.
 In August 2011, UAA hired her to build the research efforts at UAA and to commercialize technology and innovation.
 She brings a breadth of senior executive and entrepreneurial experience in academia, government, and private industry.
 She is a technological entrepreneur who has successfully launched and sold startup companies.
 She has received awards for outstanding leadership, and significant contributions to scientific areas, including the 2002 Women In Technology Leadership Award for Entrepreneurship.

 Prior to UAA, as Vice President for University Research at Stevens Institute of Technology, she tripled research revenues, launched nine startup companies and sold two.
 Her academic experience is enhanced by leadership positions in industry and government.
 She was Vice President of the Titan Corporation, and a senior corporate executive at the Lockheed Corporation.
 She was CEO/ Chairman of Aurora Biometrics, a company she founded based on her technology, acquired the investment, built the business and sold the company.
 She was CEO/Founder of Equinox Toys that uses biometrics for innovative interactive toys.
 At the Defense Advanced Research Projects Agency (DARPA), she created and grew its first mathematics program, and prior to that she served at the CIA.